Tri-state water dispute: Legal action

 U.S. District Judge Paul Magnuson, brought in as a neutral arbiter, ruled in July 2009 that metropolitan Atlanta would be prohibited from taking water out of Lake Lanier for a three-year negotiation period to begin among the states of Georgia, Alabama, and Florida.
 In October 2009, Judge Magnuson ruled against Georgia in response to an appeal by the state on the July ruling.

 In June 2011 the Eleventh Circuit Court of Appeals reversed the 2009 district court decision and confirmed the USACE's authority to regulate Lake Lanier for Atlanta's water supply.
 The Corps responded in June 2012 with plans for further analysis and evaluation of proposals from the three states.

 In 2013, Florida filed an original action against Georgia in the Supreme Court of the United States, requesting equitable apportionment of waters in the ACF Basin.
 On November 3, 2014, the Supreme Court granted Florida leave to file the complaint, and the case went before a special master before being argued on January 8, 2018.
+On June 27, 2018, the case was remanded and in the following month, a new special master was appointed.
+The case was argued again on February 22, 2021 and on April 1, the court unanimously ruled to dismiss the case.

+In April 2017, Alabama and environmental groups sued the Army Corps of Engineers to challenge their recently adopted Master Water Control Manual and Environmental Impact Statement for the ACF Basin.
+The manual details Corps operations of reservoirs in the basin, including how operations will accommodate the water supply demand of Metro Atlanta through 2050.
+Environmental groups argued that the plan would hold too much water in reserve, reducing environmental flows downriver.
+In August 2021, U.S. District Court Judge Thomas Thrash dismissed the case, ruling that the Corps was within its powers to make a water supply assurance to Metro Atlanta and had satisfactorily considered the needs of Alabama and Florida.